-Greek Yogurt Muffins are a delicately soft high-protein breakfast treat.
+Greek Yogurt Muffins are soft, fluffy, and packed with protein, making them the perfect healthy breakfast or snack for busy mornings.
 Keep them plain or jazz them up with fresh berries or chocolate chips.
-No matter which way you choose, they are ready in 25 minutes or less and contain 6 grams of protein.
+No matter which way you choose, they are ready in about 25 minutes and contain 6 grams of protein.

 Want to Save This Recipe?